AndyObtiva/glimmer-dsl-swt/README.md

 ![Glimmer Meta-Sample](images/glimmer-meta-sample.png)

-You may edit the code of any sample before launching it via the "Launch" button.
-This helps you learn by experiementing with Glimmer GUI DSL syntax.
+You may edit the code of any sample before launching it by clicking on the "Launch" button.
+This helps you learn by experimenting with Glimmer GUI DSL syntax.
 To go back to original code, simply hit the "Reset" button.

 ### Hello Samples